palaciodaniel/lambda_SWAPI/README.md

 10) Repeat Step 9 for your second character.

-11) Wait until the program returns the movies both characters appear.
+11) Wait until the program returns the movies in which both characters appear.

 12) Once you finish, please go to *Menu* > *Close and Halt*.
 Then close all the tabs.